Database

 timescaledb: Time-Series data

-timescaledb uses a time-series-aware storage model and indexing techniques to improve performance of PostgreSQL in working with time-series data.
+timescaledb uses a time-series-aware storage model and indexing techniques to improve performance of Postgres in working with time-series data.
 The extension divides data into chunks based on time intervals, allowing it to scale efficiently, especially for large data sets.
 The data is then compressed, optimized for write-heavy workloads, and partitioned for parallel processing. timescaledb also includes a set of functions, operators, and indexes that work with time-series data to reduce query times, and make data easier to work with.

 Enable the extension